How Does an Antidote Work?

 • Blocking the Action Site of the Toxin - It is achieved by altering the toxin's receptor site or by modifying enzyme activity.
 Ethyl alcohol, used for methyl alcohol poisoning, competes with methyl alcohol molecules for alcohol dehydrogenase and reduces toxic metabolites.
 Antidotes like oximes used for organophosphorus poisoning work on the principle of enzyme reactivation.

-• Reducing the Level of Toxic Metabolites- Antidotes can reduce the toxic effects of poisons by neutralizing the toxic metabolites or converting them into less toxic forms.
-N-Acetyl cysteine used for Paracetamol poisoning converts the toxic metabolites into another form and thus reduces hepatic toxicity.
+• Reducing the Level of Toxic Metabolites - Antidotes can reduce the toxic effects of poisons by neutralizing the toxic metabolites or converting them into less toxic forms.
+N-acetyl cysteine used for Paracetamol poisoning converts the toxic metabolites into another form and thus reduces hepatic toxicity.
 Sodium thiosulphate used for cyanide poisoning converts toxic metabolites to less toxic substances and reduces the toxic effects.

 • Counteracting the Harmful Effects of Toxins - Antidotes can reduce the toxic effects by directly inhibiting or reducing the effect of toxins.
 Atropine used for organophosphorus poisoning reduces the muscarinic effects of the poison and thus decreases the toxic effects on the body tissues.
-Vitamin K, used for Warfarin toxicity; folinic acid, used for Methotrexate overdose; and pyridoxine, used for Isoniazid (INH) overdose, work on this principle.
+Vitamin K, used for Warfarin toxicity; folinic acid, used for Methotrexate overdose; and Pyridoxine, used for Isoniazid (INH) overdose, work on this principle.

-What Are the Commonly Used Antidotes?
+What Are the Common Drugs and Their Antidotes?

 • Calcium chloride is used for black widow spider bite poisoning.